 Chief Information Officer

-With considerable experience in the logistics sector John has delivered multi-award winning supply chain solutions and operations, receiving independent awards for technology innovation, service quality and operational excellence.
+- Considerable experience in the logistics sector, delivering multi-award winning solutions which deliver innovation, service quality and operational excellence

 - John has previously held a number of senior roles, including CIO at TNT Logistics, CIO Europe & SVP at CEVA Logistics and more recently COO of Masternaut, a leading supply chain technology organisation